MikeAvgeros/fitz-composer/README.md

     - Overall, most of the elements in the website are responsive based on the screen size so being able to view the site adapts has helped me make suitable decisions.
     - During the testing phase, I have used Lighthouse to generate a report for both Desktop and Mobile.
 Lighthouse showed me some better practices and fixes on my HTML and CSS, which in turn helped boost the performance and accessibility of the site.

--  Am I Responsive?
+-  ### Am I Responsive?
     - During my testing phase, I ran further tests on my site's responsiveness using the Am I Responsive website.
 This has helped me identify some font sizing problems that were not so visible with the Google Development Tools.

--  Techsini
+-  ### Techsini
     - During my testing phase, I also ran further tests on my site's responsiveness using the Multi Device Website Mockup Generator on Techsini.
 I then compared my findings with the mockups from Am I Responsive.

 ## Form Validation

-### I made sure to validate my forms and run suitable tests.
+I made sure to validate my forms and run suitable tests.
 I can confirm that all of them behaved as expected.

 - ### Constraint Validation
     - I tested that my required input attribute behaved as expected and warned users to fill the required fields.

 ## HTML Validation

-### I have tested my HTML on the W3C Markup Validation Service which returned zero errors.
-It displayed a few warnings - 'Section lacks heading', however, the mentioned sections had suitable headings within child divs.
+The W3C Markup Validator was used to validate every page of the website to ensure there were no syntax errors in my HTML.
+Although it returned no errors, it displayed a few warnings - 'Section lacks heading', however, the mentioned sections had suitable headings within child divs.

 ## CSS Validation

-### I have tested my CSS on the W3C CSS Validation Service which returned zero errors.
-It displayed a few warnings in regards to my root variables being an unknown vendor extension as well as some of the vendor prefixes.
+The W3C CSS Validator Service was used to validate every page of the website to ensure there were no syntax errors in my CSS.
+It displayed a few warnings in regards to my root variables being an unknown vendor extension as well as some of the vendor prefixes, however this was not a cause for concern.

-# Github Repository
+# Deployment

 ## Creation and Deployment